3 reasons to think twice before injecting AI into your branding

-“Artificial intelligence” or just “AI” is an opaque term with no commonly agreed definition and a disputed scope.
-We routinely use it to represent one or many of a range of diverse technologies which have the power to bring substantial, transformative, and disruptive changes throughout the entire world.
-We hear it with increasing frequency in news stories, due to the growing impact of the technologies it is considered to represent.
-Many organizations are scrambling to adopt it into their marketing materials and incorporate it into their internal processes.
-Given the current buzz around the term, surely it makes sense to “get with the program” and to capitalize on the high level of interest.
-Why wouldn’t you want people looking at your company to immediately think “AI?”
+“Artificial intelligence” (AI) is an opaque term with no commonly agreed definition and a disputed scope.
+We routinely use it to represent a range of diverse technologies that have the power to bring disruptive changes around the world.
+Whether businesses understand the complexities or not, many are scrambling to incorporate “AI” into their practices and their branding.

+Given the current buzz around the term, surely it makes sense to capitalize on the interest.
+Why wouldn’t you want people looking at your company to immediately think “AI”?

-Science and technology communities have seen the use of AI as problematic for decades.
-The term is infrequently mentioned within research fields such as machine learning, data science, image analysis, and natural language processing.
-Perhaps now is the time for those of us who work in these areas or who have a deeper appreciation of the history of the field to think about how we engage with our employers and stakeholders.
-Particularly, how we communicate effectively around these emerging technologies, whilst minimizing the risks inherent in aggregating them all under a single over-hyped brand.
-Below I present three inter-related reasons for the unpopularity of the AI label within the scientific communities and extend each with an argument as to why we might want to be cautious about over-adoption of this term in the industry.
+Although advancements in AI continue unabated, some experts have been warning for decades about potential problems.
+Perhaps now is the time for those of us who work in the science and technology fields, or who have a deeper appreciation of the history of artificial intelligence, to rethink how we engage with our employers and stakeholders.
+We need to be able to communicate effectively about the risks and benefits of the various emerging technologies without aggregating them all under a single over-hyped brand.

+Below I present three reasons the blanket “AI” label has been rejected within certain scientific communities and now needs to be reconsidered.

-1. The “historical” argument
+1. The historical argument

 “Those who cannot remember the past are condemned to repeat it.”